-IP TAKE: This is an approachable and accessible grantmaker for solution-oriented nonprofits to reach out to that are working in and serving Maricopa County, Arizona.
-Grant requests are considered in terms of impact, effectiveness, feasibility, and sustainability.
-Keep in mind that the trust may consider multi-year grants if your program needs more than a year to get off the ground.
+IP TAKE: This is an accessible grantmaker for solution-oriented nonprofits to reach out to that are working in and serving Maricopa County, Arizona.
+The funder considers grant requests in terms of impact, effectiveness, feasibility, and sustainability.